-Over two-thirds of all newly permitted housing units were in the High density development classification, with densities greater than 48 units per acre, as shown in Exhibit 9.
+Over two-thirds of all newly permitted housing units were High density (48+ units per acre), as shown in Exhibit 16.
 Housing in this category would almost exclusively be in multifamily buildings such as apartments or condominiums.
 About 17% of all housing development was in the Low or Very Low categories, indicating single-family housing built at 10 units per acre or less.
 Only 15% of all housing production was built at Medium densities between 10 and 48 units per acre.
 Residences in these categories could include "missing middle" formats such as small lot single family, multiplexes, townhomes, and some low-rise apartments or condominiums.

-Exhibit 9.
+Exhibit 16.
 Countywide Permitted Housing Units by Achieved Density, 2012-2018